mcordier/lambda-haskell/README.md

-Sure, here's a README for your Haskell project:

----

 # Lambda Calculus Interpreter

 This project is a Lambda Calculus Interpreter implemented in Haskell.
 It allows you to parse Lambda Calculus expressions from strings, evaluate them, and perform various operations on them.
 The interpreter supports both standard Lambda Calculus expressions as well as Church numerals and predefined encodings.